top of page

 Does my script need to be about America?

 Only if that’s the story you want to tell.
-Our mission is to support South Asian writers, not just South Asian stories.
-We want you to be able to write whatever you want, in whatever genre you want!
+Our mission is to support screenwriters, not just South Asian stories.
+In fact, we'd like to expand what America views as a "South Asian Story!"
+We want you to be able to write whatever you want, about whomever you want, in whatever genre you want!

 Do I have to fill out the application in one sitting?